lkolacz/django-geolocation-alert/README.rst

 and agent browser during session time.
 If someone will take session id and try to use it from another IP or different agent browser Alert will raise so user will be logged out with alert messages.
-You can alsow turn on send signal to make some custom staff by handling it.
+You can also turn on send signal to make some custom staff by handling it.
 Lot of User class that can be authenticated?
 Don't worry take a look below.

 The app integrates smoothly with any Django project.
 All You need to do is install app and add middleware to MIDDLEWARE_CLASSES in settings.
-Please read Quickstart to know hot to do that.
+Please read Quick start to know hot to do that.

 Features
 --------